jspahrsummers/libextobjc/README.md

 # Requirements

 [libffi](https://github.com/jspahrsummers/libffi) is used for EXTAspect, but is not required for the other modules of the project.
 In order for the unit tests to build and pass, libffi must be retrieved using `git submodule update --init` after cloning the repository.

+The latest features in libextobjc must be compiled with Xcode 4.5.
+If you do not have the beta, there is an [Xcode 4.3 tag](https://github.com/jspahrsummers/libextobjc/tree/Xcode43) instead; however, it is missing some of the newer features in the library.